Richard Grainger’s new novel.

 It was an obstructed labour, or what is called ‘labour dystocia’, and this meant that my uterus was contracting normally, but the little blighter refused to come out through my pelvis because it was physically blocked.

 And guess what was blocking it?

-But I can’t really call him a little blighter because with a birth weight of nine pounds and fifteen ounces he was classed as a large or abnormally sized baby.
+Dave, of course; he had a birth weight of nine pounds and fifteen ounces, and was classed as a large or abnormally sized baby.

-And this meant an emergency C-section, or if we’re splitting hairs, and unplanned C-section, because the doctor considered that Dave’s life wasn’t in danger, whereas the midwife thought it was, as there was a significant chance that he wasn’t getting enough oxygen, and even in my state, as a nurse myself I know that lack of oxygen results in either severe brain-damage or death.
+And this meant an emergency C-section – or if we’re splitting hairs, an unplanned C-section – because the doctor considered that Dave’s life wasn’t in danger, whereas the midwife thought it was as there was a significant chance that he wasn’t getting enough oxygen; and even in my state, as a nurse myself I know that lack of oxygen results in either severe brain damage or death.

 Put like that, I’d say his life was in danger.

-So, on the positive side, I’d already had one epidural already so I had what is called a combined spinal-epidural anesthesia and I felt nothing.
+On the positive side, I’d already had one epidural so I had what is called a combined spinal-epidural anaesthesia, and I felt nothing.

 And when I say nothing, I mean nothing.

 I suppose, if I’m honest, what I did feel was relief.
 Relief that the ordeal was over, but none of the joy and euphoric bullshit the second-time mums had eulogised about in the pre-natal classes.